 9. Petra is one of the 7 Wonders of the World

-This almost perfectly preserved city, carved straight into the mountains, more than deserves this honour.
+This almost perfectly preserved city, carved straight into the mountains, more than deserves this honor.
 Marking the great achievements of the Nabatean Arabs, and conserving their ancient cultural heritage.

 10. Bedouins still inhabit this ancient city